Sabrinas Organizing

 Bottoms Area

-Now let's talk about the bottoms area.
+Now, let's talk about the bottom area.
 Placing these items on the bottom of your closet on a rod works nicely.
 If you do not have a lower rod, you can easily purchase a rod system hanging from the top rod.
 Just be sure the top rod is in studs because it will get heavy with all those clothes.

 Visit our post that talks about how to organize an Elderly Person's Closet.